D-clearance

 Transfer Information

-All incoming USC students should obtain a Transfer Credit Report (TCR) from Transfer Credit Services.
-They are in close communication with the Math department and use the same standards in determining course equivalence.
+Transfer Credit Services creates a Transfer Credit Report (TCR) for all incoming students, which students can access in OASIS.
+TCS is in close communication with the Math department and uses the same standards in determining course equivalence.
 They keep an extensive database of past articulation decisions, and another specifically for local community colleges.

 TCS is the only office that awards USC units for past coursework.
 They will only assess lower-division courses that appear on an official college/university transcript.
-USC does not award units for courses taken while a student is still in high school.
+USC has strict guidelines about awarding units for college courses taken while students were still in high school.
+For details, see the USC Catalogue’s entry on Transfer Credit Reports and scroll up to section titled “College Courses Taken During High School Enrollment”.

 In some circumstances academic departments may decide to waive prerequisites even if TCS denies course equivalence or does not assess the past coursework.
 For example, if required material is split between several previous courses, or for advanced (beyond Calc 1) courses taken in high school.
 In such cases, the student’s academic advisor should email the Math DUS for consultation.